LAKSHYA0505/StegnoGraphy-Tool/README.md

 # SecureCover: Advanced Steganography Tool 🔒🖼️

-This project is part of my AICTE IBM Cyber Security Internship.
+This project is part of my **AICTE IBM Cyber Security Internship**.

 ---

 ## 🔍 Project Description

 **SecureCover** is an advanced steganography tool that allows embedding any file (text, PDF, image, etc.) inside image files using Least Significant Bit (LSB) technique.

-The project currently supports:
+### Key Features:

-- Embedding secret text or any file into cover images (BMP, PNG).
+- Embed secret text or any file into cover images (BMP, PNG).
-- Extracting embedded secret data from stego images.
+- Extract embedded secret data from stego images.
-- Using a custom header to reliably identify message size and file extension during extraction.
+- Custom header to reliably identify message size and file extension during extraction.
 - Seamless handling of both text-based and binary files.

-The project is being actively developed and will soon include:

-- 🔐 AES encryption for added security.
-- 🎯 Steganalysis module to detect hidden data.
-- 🎵 Audio-based steganography support.
-- 🖥️ Graphical User Interface (GUI) for ease of use.
+> ⚠ **Disclaimer:**
+> This project is for educational and learning purposes only.
+Not intended for illegal use.

 ---